nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/Analytics Report.md

 # Project Background
-This project demonstrates data analytics on customer churn patterns using synthetic telecom data.
+This project demonstrates data analytics on churn patterns from synthetic telecom customer data.
 Data visualization was completed using Seaborn and Matplotlib.
-Interactive visualization was done with Tableau.
+An interactive dashboard was built using Tableau.

 ## Tools & Technologies
 - **Pandas** – data manipulation